zalando-incubator/stackset-controller/README.md

 whenever the version is updated in the `StackSet` `stackTemplate`.
 For each `StackSet` it will create an optional "main" `Ingress` resource and keep it up to date when new `Stacks` are created for the `StackSet`.
-For each `Stack` it will create a `Deployment`, a `Service` and optionally an `HorizontalPodAutoscaler` for the `Deployment`.
-These resources are all owned by the `Stack` and will be cleaned up if the stack is deleted.
+For each `Stack` it will create a `Deployment`, a `Service`.
+When specified in the parent `StackSet`, the controller will create also for each `Stack` an `Ingress` and/or a `HorizontalPodAutoscaler` for the `Deployment`.
+The corresponding `Stack` owns these resources, which are cleaned up if the stack is deleted.

 ## Setup